FAS Wealth Partners Inc. Sells 256 Shares of ProShares S&P 500 Aristocrats ETF (BATS:NOBL)

-FAS Wealth Partners Inc. lowered its position in ProShares S&P 500 Aristocrats ETF (BATS:NOBL – Free Report) by 2.2% in the 2nd quarter, HoldingsChannel.com reports.
-The fund owned 11,271 shares of the company’s stock after selling 256 shares during the quarter.
-FAS Wealth Partners Inc.’s holdings in ProShares S&P 500 Aristocrats ETF were worth $1,063,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+FAS Wealth Partners Inc. trimmed its holdings in shares of ProShares S&P 500 Aristocrats ETF (BATS:NOBL – Free Report) by 2.2% in the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 11,271 shares of the company’s stock after selling 256 shares during the period.
+FAS Wealth Partners Inc.’s holdings in ProShares S&P 500 Aristocrats ETF were worth $1,063,000 at the end of the most recent quarter.

-Several other large investors also recently modified their holdings of NOBL.
-Annapolis Financial Services LLC bought a new position in ProShares S&P 500 Aristocrats ETF in the second quarter worth approximately $27,000.
-Grey Fox Wealth Advisors LLC bought a new position in ProShares S&P 500 Aristocrats ETF in the 1st quarter worth $33,000.
-First Manhattan CO.
-LLC. purchased a new position in ProShares S&P 500 Aristocrats ETF during the first quarter valued at $36,000.
-True Wealth Design LLC purchased a new position in ProShares S&P 500 Aristocrats ETF during the fourth quarter valued at $36,000.
-Finally, Creative Financial Designs Inc. ADV grew its holdings in ProShares S&P 500 Aristocrats ETF by 65.7% during the second quarter.
-Creative Financial Designs Inc. ADV now owns 391 shares of the company’s stock valued at $37,000 after purchasing an additional 155 shares during the period.
+Several other large investors have also bought and sold shares of NOBL.
+ProVise Management Group LLC acquired a new position in shares of ProShares S&P 500 Aristocrats ETF in the 1st quarter valued at $531,000.
+Samalin Investment Counsel LLC acquired a new position in ProShares S&P 500 Aristocrats ETF in the second quarter valued at about $202,000.
+Second Half Financial Partners LLC bought a new position in ProShares S&P 500 Aristocrats ETF during the second quarter worth about $652,000.
+B. Riley Wealth Advisors Inc. grew its position in shares of ProShares S&P 500 Aristocrats ETF by 10.2% during the 2nd quarter.
+B. Riley Wealth Advisors Inc. now owns 35,310 shares of the company’s stock worth $3,329,000 after buying an additional 3,260 shares during the period.
+Finally, First Heartland Consultants Inc. increased its stake in shares of ProShares S&P 500 Aristocrats ETF by 24.8% in the 2nd quarter.
+First Heartland Consultants Inc. now owns 14,561 shares of the company’s stock valued at $1,373,000 after acquiring an additional 2,891 shares during the last quarter.

 ProShares S&P 500 Aristocrats ETF Stock Down 0.5 %